 Among Some of my Likes Are:

-Unicorns, travel that is easy enough to feel spontaneous but is never too uncomfortable, chocolate labradors, swimming pools, cozy blankets, piña coladas, watching Family Guy while I eat, watercolor paint, unexplainable creativity, ceviche, inspiration coming from nature, human connection, listening to the same song on Spotify over and over, people who keep it real, Joshua Tree National Park, BKR water bottles, sleeping in before having an active day full of sunshine, Free People clothing, green grass, house boating, garage sales, beauty hunting, music festivals with hippies, the number 11, Burning Man art, hedonism, tomatoes, Cafe Gratitude, fancy spas, 5 courses meals in Italy, bidets, art Deco, independent movies, making bread from scratch at my grandma’s farm, hot showers before bed.
+Unicorns, travel that is easy enough to feel spontaneous but is never too uncomfortable, cozy blankets, watching Family Guy while I eat, human connection, listening to the same song on Spotify over and over, Joshua Tree National Park, an active day full of sunshine, sleeping, Free People clothing, green grass, house boating, garage sales, beauty hunting, the number 1111, Burning Man art, vine ripened tomatoes, Cafe Gratitude, fancy spas, 5 courses meals in Italy, bidets, art Deco, independent movies, making bread from scratch at my grandma’s farm, hot showers before bed.

 Things I Could Easily Go Without:

-Cold weather, AC, pigeons, chickens, mandatory hand holding, mandatory anything, blood tests, public buses, overly salty foods, overly spicy foods, stop signs instead of roundabouts on the road, people who try to speak to me in Italian by yelling food names, fake nice people, technology fails, public storage, bad manners, butter cookies, unclassiness, tea kettles that have grease on them from cooking on the stove, long nails, close mindedness, kissing in movies, bigotry, gluten free food, alienating city life, traffic, mathematics, skunk smell, garlic, knots in my hair, cotton mouth from eating unripe persimmons, rap music (sorry), salsa dancing (sorry), kayaking, visa applications, car sickness, making my bed every morning and knowing that If I don’t my day won’t be productive, raisins, slow drivers.
+Cold weather, AC, pigeons, chickens, mandatory hand holding, mandatory anything, overly salty foods, stop signs instead of roundabouts on the road, people who try to speak to me in Italian by yelling food names, bad manners, butter cookies, tea kettles that have grease on them from cooking on the stove, mindedness, bigotry, gluten free food, alienating city life, traffic, mathematics, skunk smell, garlic, knots in my hair, cotton mouth from eating unripe persimmons, car sickness, making my bed every morning and knowing that If I don’t my day won’t be productive, raisins, slow drivers.